Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Variables.md

 ***

 # Client Preferences Variables
-- `downscroll` - Checks if downscroll is enable or not.
+- `downscroll` - Checks if downscroll is enabled or not.
-- `middlescroll` - Checks if middlescroll is enable or not.
+- `middlescroll` - Checks if middlescroll is enabled or not.
-- `framerate` - Checks the current framerate inside the
+- `framerate` - Returns the framerate chosen in the options menu.
-- `ghostTapping` - Checks if ghost tapping is enable or not.
+- `ghostTapping` - Checks if ghost tapping is enabled or not.
-- `hideHud` - Checks if the score bar/health bar elements are hidden or not.
+- `hideHud` - Checks if the score bar/health bar elements will be hidden or not.
 - `timeBarType` - Checks the current time-bar display type.
 - `scoreZoom` - Checks if the score is being zoom when hitting a note.
 - `cameraZoomOnBeat` - Checks if the camera does a zoom on beat hit.